-The following table sets forth the name, province or state and country of residence of each director of the Corporation as of the date of this Revised Annual Information Form, his principal occupation and the period during which each has acted as a director.
+The following table sets forth the name, municipality, province or state and country of residence of each director of the Corporation as of the date of this Annual Information Form, his principal occupation and the period during which each has acted as a director.
 Each director is elected until the next annual meeting of shareholders or until a successor is elected by shareholders, unless the director resigns or his office becomes vacant by removal, death or other cause.

-Name and Municipality of Residence Director since Principal Occupation Common Shares beneficially owned or controlled or directed (2) % of Common Shares MICHEL LETELLIER, MBA Candiac, Québec, Canada 2003 President and Chief Executive Officer of the Corporation 603,808 1.01% PIERRE BRODEUR(6)(7) St-Bruno, Québec, Canada 2007 Corporate Director 2,000 0.003% WILLIAM A. LAMBERT (3)(4)(5) Toronto, Ontario, Canada 2007 Corporate Director 153,300 0.258% SUSAN M. SMITH (3)(5) Toronto, Ontario, Canada 2007 Corporate Director 2,000 0.003% JOHN A. HANNA (6)(9)(10) Dorval, Québec, Canada 2010 Corporate Director 53,800 0.090% JEAN LA COUTURE(5)(7)(8)(9)(11) Montréal, Québec, Canada 2010 President, Huis Clos Ltée 15,140 0.025% LISE LACHAPELLE(3)(9) Montréal, Québec, Canada 2010 Corporate Director 10,220 0.022% RICHARD LAFLAMME(3)(5)(7)(9) Ancienne-Lorette, Québec, Canada 2010 General Manager, Université du Québec Pension Funds 8,710 0.015% DANIEL L. LAFRANCE (6)(9) Montréal, Québec, Canada 2010 Senior Vice-President, Finance and Procurement, Chief Financial Officer and Secretary of Lantic Inc. 14,600 0.025%
+Common Shares beneficially owned % of Common Shares Name and Municipality of Residence Director since Principal Occupation or controlled or directed (2) MICHEL LETELLIER, MBA Candiac, Québec, Canada 2002 President and Chief Executive Officer of the Corporation 603,808 1.01% PIERRE BRODEUR (6)(7) St-Bruno, Québec, Canada 2007 Corporate Director 2,000 0.003% WILLIAM A. LAMBERT (3)(4)(5) Toronto, Ontario, Canada 2007 Corporate Director 153,300 0.258% SUSAN M. SMITH (3)(5) Toronto, Ontario, Canada 2007 Corporate Director 2,000 0.003% JOHN A. HANNA (6)(9)(10) Toronto, Ontario, Canada 2003 Corporate Director 53,800 0.090% JEAN LA COUTURE (8)(9)(11) Montréal, Québec, Canada 2003 President, Huis Clos Ltée 15,140 0.025% LISE LACHAPELLE (3)(9) Montréal, Québec, Canada 2003 Corporate Director 10,220 0.017% RICHARD LAFLAMME (3)(5)(7)(9) Ancienne-Lorette, Québec, Canada 2003 General Manager, Université du Québec Pension Funds 9,280 0.016% DANIEL L. LAFRANCE (6)(9) Montréal, Québec, Canada 2003 Senior Vice-President, Finance and Procurement, Chief Financial Officer and Secretary of Lantic Inc. 14,600 0.025%

 - (1) Pursuant to the Arrangement, the member of directors of the Corporation was increased from seven to nine and Jean La Couture and Daniel L. Lafrance were appointed as directors of the Corporation.
-In addition, each of Gilles Lefrançois, Raymond Laurin and Cyrille Vittecoq resigned as directors of the Corporation and the vacancies thereby created were filled with each of John A. Hanna, Richard Laflamme and Lise Lachapelle. - (2) The information as to Common Shares beneficially owned, controlled or directed by each director has been furnished by the respective directors individually. - (3) Member of Corporate Governance Committee. - (4) Until December 2009, Mr. Lambert was a partner at Birch Hill Equity Partners which manages certain investments of TD Capital Group Limited, including, until June 2010, holding of 2,426,379 Common Shares, representing approximately 10.3% of the Corporation's issued and outstanding Common Shares. - (5) Member of Nominating Committee. - (6) Member of Audit Committee. - (7) Member of Human Resources Committee. - (8) Chairman of the Board of Directors. - (9) Prior to the Arrangement, Michel Letellier, John A. Hanna, Lise Lachapelle, Jean La Couture, Richard Laflamme and Daniel Lafrance were trustees of the Trust - (10) John A. Hanna also holds \$56,000 principal amount of Debentures. - (11) Jean La Couture also holds \$200,000 principal amount of Debentures.
+In addition, each of Gilles Lefrançois, Raymond Laurin and Cyrille Vittecoq resigned as directors of the Corporation and the vacancies thereby created were filled with each of John A. Hanna, Richard Laflamme and Lise Lachapelle. - (2) The information as to Common Shares beneficially owned, controlled or directed by each director has been furnished by the respective directors individually. - (3) Member of Corporate Governance Committee. - (4) Until December 2009, William A. Lambert was a partner at Birch Hill Equity Partners which manages certain investments of TD Capital Group Limited which, until June 2010, held 2,426,379 Common Shares, representing approximately 10.3% of the Corporation's issued and outstanding Common Shares. - (5) Member of Nominating Committee.(6) Member of Audit Committee. - (6) Member of Audit Committee.(7) Member of Human Resources Committee. - (8) Chairman of the Board of Directors, Chair of the Nominating Committee and ad hoc member of all other committees - (9) John A. Hanna, Lise Lachapelle, Jean La Couture, Richard Laflamme and Daniel Lafrance were appointed directors of the Corporation on March 29, 2010 upon completion of the Arrangement.
+Prior to the Arrangement, they had all been trustees of the Fund (which acquired the Corporation by way of a reverse take-over) since its initial public offering in 2003. - (10) John A. Hanna also holds 4,000 Series A Shares, representing 0.117% of the issued and outstanding Series A Shares. - (11) Jean La Couture also holds \$100,000 principal amount of Debentures.